RusselRillema/lighterConsoleTest/README.md

 ﻿# Lighter Linux Signer Testing

+This project can be run on either Windows or Linux, provided the requred signer file is provided.

 ## Setup

 - Before running tests, populate **`local.test.json`** with your API key details.
 Please ensure this file is located where the code will be executed.
 - For example, if testing in **Debug** mode, place the signer file in: /bin/Debug/net9.0
+- For an example of the format please see **`local.test.mock.json`**.

 ## Signer File Naming